You Can’t Stop Yelling When The Kids Doesn’t Listen

 Ask yourself if it’s really that important that they follow your instruction at that moment.
 We can easily get frustrated when our kids won’t follow along.
-Remembering that their wants for the day are equally important as yours can help ease tensions.
-If it’s safety related you should pick them up or take the object from them.
-Instead of yelling, don’t ask for cooperation in the heat of the moment.
+Remembering that their wants for the day are equally important as yours, can help ease tensions.
+If it’s safety-related you should pick them up or take the object from them, Instead of yelling.
+Don’t ask for cooperation in the heat of the moment.

 3. Put Yourself in Their Shoes

 Their main job at this age is to explore explore explore, in order to learn their world.
 Part of that is experimenting in social settings which includes pushing boundaries.
-They should be defying you as they study how you will react.
+They should be defying you as they study how you react.
 You can show them you disagree with their actions by saying for example: “It is important to take care of your toys.
 You should put them down gently” and then do so yourself.
-This is a great alternative which doesn’t require yelling or getting worked up.
+This is a great alternative that doesn’t require yelling or getting worked up.

 ==> 3 Ways I Get My Toddler to Listen to Me – even when they Don’t want to<==

 4. Lower Your Expectations